Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Introduction

+\paragraph{The Geometry of Error Bounds.} The central argument for linear convergence in classical games relies on the geometry of the simplex.
+As shown in \cite{Gilpin2012FirstOrderAlgorithm}, when feasible sets are polytopes, the epigraph of the duality gap function $z \mapsto \gap(z)$ is polyhedral.
+This implies a \emph{finite vertex separation}: In high level, if the support of a Nash equilibrium lies in the relative interior of a face $F$ of the simplex, then every other vertex $v\notin F$ is \emph{uniformly} suboptimal: there exists a strictly positive ``vertical'' margin $t_{\min}>0$ such that $\gap(v)\ge t_{\min}$ for all such vertices.
+This \emph{finite vertex separation} yields a Hoffman-type error bound, with modulus $\kappa$ scaling proportionally to $t_{\min}$.

-\item \textbf{Curved (non-polyhedral) boundary and infinitely many supporting planes.} The boundary of the spectraplex is smooth/curved (semi-algebraic), not polyhedral.
-Thus the epigraph of $\gap$ admits \emph{infinitely many} supporting hyperplanes, and standard Hoffman-type constants for linear systems do not apply.
-In particular, local normal cones can vary continuously along rank-deficient strata, which allows approach directions with arbitrarily small \(\gap\) at non-negligible Euclidean distance. \end{itemize}
+This intuition collapses entirely over the spectraplex $\mathcal{S} = \{\rho \succeq 0 : \tr{\rho}=1\}$.
+First, the set of extreme points (rank-1 projectors) is \emph{uncountable}, allowing sequences of extreme points $\{z_k\}$ of spectraplex --analogue to vertices-- with $\gap(z_k) \downarrow 0$ without ever reaching the equilibrium set.
+This destroys the finite vertex separation property (as $t_{\min} \to 0$).
+Second, the boundary is \emph{curved} (semi-algebraic).
+Hence, unlike polytopes, the spectraplex admits infinitely many supporting hyperplanes, and standard Hoffman-type constants for linear systems do not apply.
+From convex geometry perspective, local normal cones can vary continuously along rank-deficient strata--analogue to faces and vertices--, which allows approach directions with arbitrarily small \(\gap\) at non-negligible Euclidean distance.
+Finally, a naive workaround---truncating the spectraplex by removing a small ``shell'' around the surface of polytopole, e.g., enforcing $\gap(z)\ge \omega$ for some $\omega>0$---does not help: the resulting modulus $\kappa(\omega)$ typically vanishes as $\omega\to 0$, precluding a uniform error bound.

-\paragraph{A tempting but inadequate fix.} One might attempt to replace $t_{\min}$ by a manually chosen threshold $\omega>0$ and work with the truncated sets \(S_{>\omega}:=\{(z,t):\ t>\omega\}\).
-However, the resulting constant

-now depends on the \emph{user-chosen} $\omega$ rather than solely on the game instance, and $\kappa(\omega)\to 0$ as $\omega\downarrow 0$.
-This fails to deliver an instance-wise error bound of the form \eqref{eq:error-bound}.

-\paragraph{Takeaway.} The simplex proof hinges on a finite vertex gap and polyhedral geometry.
-Spectraplexes lack both: (i) zero-gap accumulation along infinitely many extreme points, and (ii) non-polyhedral curvature with infinitely many supporting hyperplanes.
-Any direct transposition of the polyhedral argument therefore collapses, and proving error bounds over spectraplexes requires new ideas that respect the semidefinite geometry (e.g., rank–stratification-sensitive bounds or metric subregularity tailored to spectrahedra).